-Knowing that care partners play a critical role in the lives of people with Parkinson’s, Kyowa Kirin (a Davis Phinney Foundation 2020 Peak Partner) recently launched survey solely for this group of essential supporters.
+Knowing that care partners play a critical role in the lives of people with Parkinson’s, Kyowa Kirin (a Davis Phinney Foundation 2020 Peak Partner) recently launched a survey solely for this group of essential supporters.
 Their goal was to better understand the role care partners play in the lives of those living with Parkinson’s, areas where care partners need more support, and what gaps in knowledge exist for Parkinson’s care partners in terms of supporting their loved ones.

 Data collected from the 695 Parkinson’s care partners who completed the survey showed that being a Parkinson’s care partner comes with both significant emotional gains and emotional tolls.
 Here are a few key findings from the survey: